dotlang/language/doc/RFE.md

 `Stack<int>` - more intuitive and familiar
 `push<int>(...)`

+Y - Note: you cannot use `<>` notation when declaring a function or a type.
+Only when you call a function or refer to a type.
+`func push(Stack<!T>)` is refering to a type.

-? - Can we do the same specialization that we have for tuple, for functions?
+Y - Can we do the same specialization that we have for tuple, for functions?
 ```
 type Stack := !A[]
 func pop(x: Stack<!A>)->!A ;notation is same as type definition, we use !X or any type name.